-Our review was conducted in accordance with RevU 16, Auditor's review of the corporate governance report.
+Our review was conducted in accordance with FAR's recommendation RevR 16 Auditor's review of the corporate governance report.
 This means that we planned and performed the audit in order to obtain a reasonable degree of assurance that the corporate governance report is free from material misstatement.
 An audit includes examining, on a test basis, evidence supporting the information in the corporate governance report.
 We believe that our audit provides a reasonable basis for our opinion set out below.